 - 11 ounces all-purpose flour, such as Gold Medal (2 1/2 cups, spooned; 310g)

 - 5 ounces whole wheat flour, not stone-ground (1 cup; 140g)

 - 1 recipe Twisted Carrot Roses, optional

 Getting Ready: To better synchronize the downtime in both recipes, prepare the Cream Cheese Buttercream before the cake.
-Adjust oven rack to the middle position and preheat to 350°F. Toast the pecans on a baking sheet until golden brown, about 10 minutes, and cool completely.
+Adjust oven rack to the middle position and preheat to 350°F (180°C).
+Toast the pecans on a baking sheet until golden brown, about 10 minutes, and cool completely.
 Meanwhile, peel, trim, and shred the carrots, then measure out 24 ounces (6 cups, firmly packed).
-This can be refrigerated up to one week in a zip-top bag.
+This can be refrigerated up to 1 week in a zip-top bag.

 For the Cake: Adjust oven rack to lower-middle position and preheat to 350°F (180°C).
 Lightly grease three 8-inch anodized aluminum cake pans and line with parchment (explanation and tutorial here).
 If you don’t have three pans, it’s okay to bake the cakes in stages; the batter will keep at room temperature until needed.

 Combine white sugar, brown sugar, cinnamon, ginger, baking powder, salt, baking soda, nutmeg, cloves, vanilla, and eggs in the bowl of a stand mixer fitted with the whisk attachment.
 Mix on low to moisten, then increase to medium and whip until thick and fluffy, about 8 minutes.
 Meanwhile, whisk together all-purpose and whole wheat flours.
 Drizzle in the brown butter in a steady stream, then reduce speed to low and add the flours.
 Once smooth, fold in shredded carrots and pecans with a flexible spatula.